Kate-Willett/HadISDH_Marine_Build/README.md

 RUN with AT buddy_check on (including daytime) - see if those that fail DPT also fail AT?
 Work on clim test that uses 4.5 stdevs
 CHECK repsat thresholds

+Dec 1973 run with no day=0 filter for AT or DPT and both AT and DPT buddy checks running:
+This runs!
+It takes a LONG time (hours!).
+Quite a few obs kicked out for buddy so need to look at if its more than for AT with old buddy.
+SOme match up with bayesian buddy.
+Bayesian buddy seems more conservative.

+Now also written in code to pull through the climatological stdev to each rep (stdev_variables{},add_stdev_variable,StdevVariable,StdevVariable.getstdev(),rep.getstdev().
+I've put in a test to look at this (it will slow things down and use more memory unfortunately).
+I've changed the climatolgical test within base_qc_report() to apply 4.5*stdev as the limit instead of 10.0 for AT and DPT.
+Previous run was 1203 seconds for obs read and base QC.
+Running for Dec 1973:
+Had to add a catch for when the stdev=None.
+This happens when there is an issue with the date (i.e. Nov 31st) or pos (lat > 90.0) so it can't find a clim or stdev.
+In these cases the limit is set to 10deg (as before) although as there isn't a clim then it will be given a value of 1 (fail) anyway.
+Going to change this to 8 - not able to set!
+This runs!
+Quite a lot kicked out for climatology so going to add a minimum threshold so that if stdev < 0.5 then it is forced to be 0.5.
+It can be very low in the tropics.

 Mar 8th
 [KW]